lawalty/studio/README.md

 ### 5. Restart the App

-After creating or modifying the `.env.local` file, you **must restart the application** for the changes to take effect
+After creating or modifying the `.env.local` file, you **must restart the application** for the changes to take effect.